PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraMultiFarmer.md

 ## Program Description

-Farm a Tera raid on one Switch using 1 or more other Switches.
-Thus this is a multi-Switch program where one Switch is auto-hosting for 1-3 other Switches to farm.
+Auto-host a raid from one Switch while farming it with 1-3 more Switches.
+Thus this is a multi-Switch program that requires at least 2 Switches to run.

 This program can be used to farm both items and Pokémon from a raid.
 By using pre-programmed moves, it can also be used to farm herbs from higher level raids.